WallStreetMojo

 Example of Defensive Industries

-• There are many examples like food grain industries, medical industries, water service industries, etc.
+• Many examples are food grain industries, medical industries, water service industries, etc.

-• Online recruitment sites are also the best example as during the recession.
-Also, the unemployment rate increase, and online recruitment sites continue to grow as people search for jobs.
+• Online recruitment sites are also the best example during the recession.
+Also, the unemployment rate has increased, and online recruitment sites continue to grow as people search for jobs.
 Examples of online recruitment sites are LinkedIn, which boosted revenue from job seekers.

-• The health care industry is also an example of a defensive industry as people who have a lower standard of living will opt for healthcare services as they are necessary services for living life.
+• The healthcare industry is also an example of a defensive industry.
+People who have a lower standard of living will opt for healthcare services as they are necessary services for living life.

-• The government of every country also gives more attention to such industries and ensures it is available to the citizens at the affordable cost.
+• The government of every country also gives more attention to such industries and ensures it is available to the citizens at an affordable cost.

-• Walmart is considered as defensive as it deals with necessities products.
+• Walmart is considered defensive as it deals with necessary products.

 Need

-1. To Provide Essential Services – These are necessary to provide essential and emergency services to the citizens of the country.
+1. To Provide Essential Services - These are necessary to provide essential and emergency services to the country's citizens.

 2. For the Growth of the Economy – For the growth of the economy, there is a high need for defensive industries as they provide a stable return on investment and keep the investors attracted.

-3. To make Available Necessities Products at Affordable Rates – The reason behind protecting the defensive industry is to provide necessary goods at an affordable rate so that everyone can afford it.
+3. To make Available Necessities Products at Affordable Rates - The reason behind protecting the defensive industry is to provide necessary goods at an affordable rate so that everyone can afford them.

 Advantages